-If you are a registered holder of our common or subordinated units, once you have read this prospectus, you can get started by enrolling in the Plan online by following the enrollment procedures specified on the Administrator's website at shareowneronline.com or by completing and signing an authorization form (see Question 6) and returning it to the Administrator.
+If you are a registered holder of our common units, once you have read this prospectus, you can get started by enrolling in the Plan online by following the enrollment procedures specified on the Administrator's website at shareowneronline.com or by completing and signing an Account Authorization Card, which you may request online, by phone or in writing (see Question 6), and returning it to the Administrator.
 Your participation will begin promptly after your authorization is received.
 Once you have enrolled, your participation continues automatically, as long as you wish.
 If you own common units that are registered in someone else's name (for example a bank, broker or trustee), then you should contact such person to arrange for them to participate in the Plan on your behalf.